 Zoning maps help you get to know the zones and where they are located.

-Make sure you have a zoning map, know the zones and what's allowed.
+Make sure you have a zoning map or download the Eye on the Reef App, know the zones and what's allowed.

-The Whitsundays Plan of Management complements the zoning by addressing issues specific to an area in greater detail.
+The Whitsundays Plan of Management\ complements the zoning by addressing issues specific to an area in greater detail.
 The Plan balances increasing levels of visitation, a range of experiences (from remote to high use), and conflicting use, with impacts to aesthetic values and damage to the environment.